picatz/Picatz-Guides/OpenSSH.md

 #### Compression

 Specifies whether compression is allowed, or delayed until  the user has authenticated successfully.
-The argument must be 'yes', ``delayed'', or 'no'.
-The default is ``delayed''.
+The argument must be 'yes', 'delayed', or 'no'.
+The default is 'delayed'.

 ```
 Compression delayed